adlewic/SimpleForm/README.md

 rails generate simple_form:install
 ```

-To start using Simple Form you just have to use the helper it provides:
+Finallu to start using Simple Form you just have to use the helper it provides:

 ```ruby
 <%= simple_form_for @user do |f| %>